 Stray cats seem to have established their own kingdom in the Ancient City of Ephesus.
-Cats of Ephesus, which have always been the guardians of Ephesus, which is visited by millions of tourists in Turkey and famous around the whole world, attract as much attention as the ancient structures.
+Cats of Ephesus, which have always been the guardians of Ephesus, which is visited by millions of tourists in Turkey and famous around the whole world, attracting as much attention as the ancient structures.

 An Ephesian cat group is stationed at the lower entrance gate and another one is at the upper gate.
 Cats of Ephesus take turns showing themselves to tourists as they pass through the turnstile.
 All they want is love and petting, if possible, from the chin and cheeks.